keypom/keypom-docs/docs/Tutorials/Advanced/ticketing/user-code.md

 When `curUse` is 1 and the QR code is being rendered, its imparative to show the public key and key use, so the user has this information on hand in case the QR code becomes unreadable.

 A NEAR connection is initialized, similar to the [`App.js` setup](user-code.md#setting-up).
 However, this time around, its done on app mount by using a React `useEffect` hook.
-Once the connection is initialized, another `useEffect` hook is used to update the needed Keypom state variables.
+Once the connection is initialized, another `useEffect` hook is used to update the needed Keypom state variables whenver the `KeyInfo` component is rendered.

 To do this, two SDK functions are used: [`getPubFromSecret`](../../../keypom-sdk/modules.md#getpubfromsecret) to get the public key and [`getKeyInformation`](../../../keypom-sdk/modules.md#getkeyinformation) to get the current key use.
 This can be seen below.